Azure/azure-dev/templates/todo/projects/csharp-sql/README.md

 A blueprint for getting a React web app with a C# API and a SQL database on Azure.
 The blueprint includes sample application code (a ToDo web app) which can be removed and replaced with your own application code.
 Add your own source code and leverage the Infrastructure as Code assets (written in Bicep) to get up and running quickly.

-Let's jump in and get the ToDo app up and running in Azure.
-When you are finished, you will have a fully functional web app deployed on Azure.
+Let's jump in and get this up and running in Azure.
+When you are finished, you will have a fully functional web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and monitor the application.

 !["Screenshot of deployed ToDo app"](assets/web.png)